-Italian Renaissance painters were known for their ability to capture the beauty of nature in their landscape paintings.
-The Renaissance period gave birth to some of the most famous Italian landscape masterpieces that are still admired today.
+Italian Renaissance painters were known for their ability to capture the beauty of nature in their landscape paintings, a key feature of Italian art.
+The Italian countryside was often depicted in meticulous detail, creating iconic works that still inspire art lovers today.

 1. The Baptism of Christ

-During the Baroque period, Italian landscape painting saw a shift from the idealized landscapes of the Renaissance to more naturalistic depictions.
-Painters began to focus on picturing the beauty and drama of nature, often featuring rugged mountains, turbulent waterfalls, and dramatic skies.
+During the Baroque period, Italian landscape painting shifted from the idealized landscapes of the Renaissance to more naturalistic depictions of nature.
+Italian landscape artists started to focus on capturing the beauty and drama of the Italian countryside, often portraying rugged mountains, turbulent waterfalls, and dramatic skies.

 2. Psyche Outside the Palace of Cupid